RedPRL/kado/README.markdown

 # 🧊 Kado カド: Cofibrations in Cartesian Cubical Type Theory

-This is a standalone library for cofibrations in Cartesian cubical type theory as described in the paper [Syntax and models of Cartesian cubical type theory.](https://doi.org/10.1017/S0960129521000347)
+This library implements cofibrations in Cartesian cubical type theory as described in the paper [Syntax and models of Cartesian cubical type theory,](https://doi.org/10.1017/S0960129521000347) extended with inequalities between dimension variables.

 ## Stability